Infinidat/infi.datatable/README.md

 You may also want to override the `page_size` property to increase it from the default value of 10, and the `get_request_headers` function if any custom headers should be sent to server when loading the collection.

+**Note:** currently there can be only one `DataTableCollection` on the page, since it uses the page URL to save its state (for BACK button support).

 ### DataTable